4 Tips for Improving Survey Response Rates

-A recent example of multiple contacts with a web survey was administered at a major university; regarding student housing.
+An example of multiple contacts with a web survey was administered at a major university; regarding student housing.
 After the first e-mail notification, the response rate was leveling off at around 44 percent.
 After an e-mail reminder was sent to non-respondents, the response rate increased to 67 percent, and a final reminder to non-respondents notifying them of the deadline for the survey resulted in a final response rate of almost 72 percent, substantially higher than the rate after the first e-mail notification.

 While multiple contacts can increase costs, re-contacting respondents is one of the best ways to ensure a good response rate.
 This is one reason that Web surveys are growing in popularity: three or four contacts with respondents can be costless, while three or four paper mailings can be quite expensive, especially if postage is required.

 The right survey format can make or break a survey’s response rate.
 Knowing your audience and their capabilities and preferences has a strong effect on response rates.
 The following sections discuss several common survey formats.

 But First: A Note about Using Multiple Survey Methods

 Survey professionals have long recognized that some respondents prefer being surveyed by one mode, while others prefer another.
 A recent survey reported that among respondents to a telephone survey, 39.4% indicated that they would have preferred being surveyed by telephone, 22.7 percent preferred face-to-face interviews and 28.1 percent preferred mail.